 Hypothyroidism comorbid with heart disease can be assisted by LLLT.
 This is important as many heart patients don’t take appropriate doses of thyroxin for fear of its negative impact on their heart condition.
 In a placebo-controlled study, the subjects getting LLLT experienced significant (TSH lowered by 50% and T4 increased by 95%) improvements to their thyroid hormone levels and improvements (lower by 2.14%) to their cholesterol levels, going from 8.23 to 6.09.
 Keep in mind that these improvements were seen at the three-month mark.
 Thyroid hormones influence cardiovascular or heart functioning, body temperature regulation and metabolic rate (23).

 White light treatment alone has been shown to be beneficial for depression.
-In a human trial white light shined on depressed individuals before they got out of from bed in the morning produced meaningfully lower scores, in comparison to pre-treatment scores, on both the Beck depression rating and the Hamilton depression ratings scales (28).
+In a human trial white light shined on depressed individuals before they got out of from bed in the morning produced meaningfully lower scores, in comparison to pre-treatment scores, on both the Beck Depression Rating and the Hamilton Depression Ratings scales (28).
 Bright light in the early morning has been shown to improve sexual functioning (increased libido and sexual activity) which is a known sign of depression (30).
 Regarding increased testosterone in males, bright morning light, (1 00 Lux) from 5 to 6 am has been shown to increase luteinizing hormone (LH), also called interstitial cell-stimulating hormone (ICSH), which in turn stimulates Leydig cell production of testosterone in men.
 In women LH triggers ovulation.

 Red/near infrared light (NIR) therapy is showing promise as a depression treatment in humans.
 For instance, in one study (31) all of the subjects showed a significant change in depression one week after the final treatment (18 treatments, 20 minutes each).

 Regarding winter or seasonal depression, individuals who are exposed to bright white light with a 2500 lux intensity for two hours daily will get relief from symptoms of depression.
 Those who were exposed to light in the early mornings had the best experience (53% of participants), followed by those exposed in the evenings (38% of participants); the least responsive were individuals exposed to light at midday (32% of participants).
 Using the device more than once per day did not enhance the effect.
 Some people see a difference after only one week of using a light device, others need two weeks (28).
-If you can’t arrange two hours of daily bright light exposure, using a low light (one that peeks at 250 lux) to simulate dawn exposure (one with a timer that goes on while you are asleep) so that you get 1 ½ hours of low level light exposure can improve winter depression can help.
+If you can’t arrange two hours of daily bright light exposure, using a low light (one that peeks at 250 lux) to simulate dawn exposure (one with a timer that goes on while you are asleep) so that you get 1 ½ hours of low level light exposure, which can improve winter depression.
 In a study of such devices, 40% of subjects reported improvement of symptoms (28).
 Those individuals with hypersomnia (sleep too much) had the greatest reaction.

 Melatonin is linked to serotonin and dopamine production.
 Melatonin is a monoamine made from tryptophan.
 Converting tryptophan to Melatonin involves several steps, including making serotonin.
 So, serotonin levels impact melatonin levels, and vice versa.
 If a person is experiencing a deficiency in serotonin they may also experience a deficiency in melatonin.
 Also, when the brain cells targeting melatonin take it up, they can take up too much serotonin, which may result in a lose of serotonin (33) that is necessary for emotional wellbeing.
 So, it can become a negative feedback loop.
 Regarding the feel-good neurochemical dopamine, the lack of which is associated with depression, melatonin has been shown to inhibit the release of dopamine, this occurs in the CNS or central nervous system, specifically in the hippocampus hypothalamus, medulla-pons, and the retina as well as the striatum (34).